AwkwardTurtle42/AwkwardTurtle42.github.io/Callings.markdown

 ## Blessed of Water
 Were you granted a boon by an ocean goddess?
 Are you the daughter of a river spirit?
 Perhaps you did some great deed for the guardian of a particular cove?
 Your watery patron granted you a part of itself and bound you to water.
 They are not a dominant presence in your journey, but their support is constant and you hear their voice in the patter of rain, the burble of a creek, or the crash of ocean waves.
 ### Core Ability
-**A Thing of the Sea:** You are equally at home in water as you are on land.
+**One With The Water:** You are equally at home in water as you are on land.
 You can freely control a volume of water about the same size as yourself, if employed as a weapon it deals d6 damage.

 Name your Patron (the spirit, body, or source of water that has claimed you), and choose the blessing it grants.
 ### You Start With